Swaarup/Flutter_UI/README.md

-# uitask
+# Flutter UI

-A new Flutter application.
+A new Flutter application to showcase simple Flutter Animation and Design Pattern.

 ## Getting Started